 This group consists of closed ecosystems where the tech provider has significant control over the hardware, applications, or content.

-Walled gardens were introduced by Google, Amazon, and Facebook to safely commercialize their 1st-party data, and capture ad spend from rivals while they’re at it.
+Walled gardens were first introduced by Google, Amazon, and Meta (Facebook) to safely commercialize their 1st-party data, and also capture ad spend from rivals while they’re at it.

 Multi platform or neutral players

 This type of data clean rooms consists of two sub-groups, each with their unique set of strengths and drawbacks:

 These are primarily legacy businesses operating in adjacent industries like marketing applications or cloud data storage, offering data collaboration mechanisms for gathering signals in a regulatory compliant way.
 This group includes providers such as Epsilon, Measured, BlueConic, and Merkle.